hoomano/mojodex/docs/configure_assistant/sales_assistant_example/index.md

 We recommend the following tasks which are the most common and time-consuming for sales people:

-- **Lead Qualification**: The Sales Assistant will help sales people to qualify leads and then searching for information about the lead on the internet.
 - **Meeting Recap**: The Sales Assistant will help sales people to recap the meetings they had with their leads.
 - **Event Conversation Recap**: The Sales Assistant will help sales people to recap the conversations they had with leads during events.
 - **Follow-up Email**: The Sales Assistant will help sales people to write follow-up emails to leads.